 Bone broth seems to be promoted as a cure all.
 In a way, it is.
 It has so much potential as a medicine.
 Being an herbalist, it only makes sense to me to add healing herbs, mushrooms and roots to the stockpot.
 Along with broth‘s base benefits, plants can help it become a powerful food medicine.
 Bone broth isn’t actually a miracle cure that will instantly heal your gut and joints.
 It’s more about the act of nourishing your body daily and getting those essential amino acids into your everyday diet.
 Healing amino acids protect us from disease, transport nutrients to where they need to go and can become an important aid in recovery.
-The body doesn’t naturally produce a lot of the essential amino acids so we NEED to get them from our diet.
+The body doesn’t naturally produce a lot of the essential amino acids so we need to get them from our diet.
 A deficiency can lead to poor immune response, digestive problems and even depression.

 A word on beef selection...